ServiceStackApps/HelloMobile/README.md

   - WPF
   - UWP
+  - Xamarin.Android
   - Xamarin.iOS
-  - Xamarin.Android
   - Xamarin.OSX
   - Xamarin.Forms
     - iOS
     - Android
     - UWP

-Whilst how event handlers are registered in each App can vary, the source code used to call ServiceStack Services remains exactly the same.
+Whilst the event handler registrations in each App can vary, the source code used to call ServiceStack Services remains the same.

 ### Native SDKs and Development Environments

-This project focuses solely on C# Mobile and Desktop Apps, if you'd rather prefer to utilize the native SDK's and development environment in each platform, you can instead use [Add ServiceStack Reference](http://docs.servicestack.net/add-servicestack-reference) to generate Typed DTOs for calling ServiceStack Services in Android Apps using either [Java](http://docs.servicestack.net/java-add-servicestack-reference) and [Kotlin](http://docs.servicestack.net/kotlin-add-servicestack-reference), use [Swift](http://docs.servicestack.net/swift-add-servicestack-reference) for development of native iOS or OSX Apps or [TypeScript](http://docs.servicestack.net/typescript-add-servicestack-reference) for calling Services in [React Native, Node.js or Web Apps](https://github.com/ServiceStackApps/typescript-server-events).
+This project focuses solely on Mobile and Desktop Apps developed with C#, if you would prefer to utilize the native SDK's and development environment and language of each platform, you can instead use the [Add ServiceStack Reference](http://docs.servicestack.net/add-servicestack-reference) feature to generate Typed DTOs for calling ServiceStack Services in Android Apps using either [Java](http://docs.servicestack.net/java-add-servicestack-reference) and [Kotlin](http://docs.servicestack.net/kotlin-add-servicestack-reference), or use the [Swift](http://docs.servicestack.net/swift-add-servicestack-reference) support in development of native iOS or OSX Apps or [TypeScript](http://docs.servicestack.net/typescript-add-servicestack-reference) for calling Services in [React Native, Node.js or Web Apps](https://github.com/ServiceStackApps/typescript-server-events).

-Each platform provides a similar development experience as C# using just the generated DTOs and the generic Service Client available in each platform which utilize the same method names and message-based API (idiomatic to each platform) to maximize knowledge reuse and simplify porting efforts, if needed.
+Each platform provides a similar development experience as C# using just the generated DTOs and the generic Service Client available in each platform which utilize the same method names and message-based API idiomatic to each platform to maximize knowledge reuse and simplify any porting efforts, if needed.

 C# Clients can also use [C# Add ServiceStack Reference](http://docs.servicestack.net/csharp-add-servicestack-reference) to generate Typed DTOs as an alternative to sharing the Server DTOs in `ServiceModel.dll` to eliminate binary coupling.
 In either case the source code for both solutions remains exactly the same.

 ## Install ServiceStack Client

-ServiceStack's Service Clients can be used .NET v4.5+ or .NET Standard 2.0 platforms that can be installed from the [ServiceStack.Client](https://www.nuget.org/packages/ServiceStack.Client) NuGet package:
+ServiceStack's Service Clients can be used in .NET v4.5+ or .NET Standard 2.0 platforms where it can be installed from the [ServiceStack.Client](https://www.nuget.org/packages/ServiceStack.Client) NuGet package:

     PM> Install-Package ServiceStack.Client